Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 - Others in the story?

-Knowing the kind of book you’re writing versus the published book will give you an idea for how to tell a story in a picture book.
+Knowing the kind of book you’re writing versus the published book will give you an idea of how to tell a story in a picture book.

 2. The Character Arc-